umadb-io/website/docs/grpc-api.md

 All the [`Event`](#event) messages in the `events` field will be appended atomically in order, unless the [`AppendCondition`](#append-condition) given in the `condition` field fails.

+The [`Append`](#rpcs) RPC is idempotent for conditional appending of events that have UUIDs.
+The server does not enforce uniqueness of events IDs.

 | Field       | Type                                                     | Description                                                                |
 |-------------|----------------------------------------------------------|----------------------------------------------------------------------------|
 | `events`    | **repeated**&nbsp;[`Event`](#event)                      | Events to append, in order.                                                |
 | `condition` | **optional**&nbsp;[`AppendCondition`](#append-condition) | Optional condition to enforce optimistic concurrency and detect conflicts. |

 The server will return an [`AppendResponse`](#append-response) message if the `condition` does not fail.

-The [`Append`](#rpcs) is idempotent for conditional appending of events that have UUIDs.
-The server does not enforce uniqueness of events IDs.

 If the append condition fails, the server will return a gRPC error response with gRPC status `FAILED_PRECONDITION` and a human-readable message string.
 In addition, the gRPC status details attribute will have a serialised